TaggB/QSTIMB/README.md

 </br>
 Several problems arise for models with a large number of rate constants:
 1. Most of the flies are only as good as the best fly - this is a core criticism of firefly algorithms, that can make them no better than swarm algorithms.
 2. Which rate to vary in a high dimensional space?
+Which order to vary them in?

 </br>

 An alternative approach is coded in the function fittigration.
 This takes the same inputs as the firefly approach, but instead uses the current integral for optimisation with an evolutionary approach.
 This also did not perform satisfactorily.

 </br>

 In fact, all open rates were left undetermined in these approaches (because of the purpose of my particular test cases), but if they were known/fitted to some values, either approach may become tractable for model fitting.
 It is also faster than regenerating Q matrices and performing CME simulations.